adivardi/ConveyorBeltSimulator/README.md

 There are 3 scripts in the repo, all can be executed with python 2.7:
 1. conveyorKalman.py: Runs the full simulation and state estimation as described in the next section.
 2. genetorSimle.py: Simple version with basic environment modelling and without the state estimation.
-3. conveyorSimRos_deprecated: A deprecated buggy version with ROS
+3. conveyorSimRos_deprecated.py: A deprecated buggy version with ROS

 ## Models and State Estimation
 ### Environment Model